Church of St Mary and All Saints, Fotheringhay: Yorkist memorials

 Nearby Fotheringhay Castle was the principal home of two Dukes of York.
-Edward of Norwich, 2nd Duke of York, who was killed at the Battle of Agincourt in 1415 was buried in the church.
+Edward, 2nd Duke of York, who was killed at the Battle of Agincourt in 1415, was buried in the church.
 He had earlier established a college for a master and twelve chaplains at the location.
 Edward's burial provided the basis for the later adoption of the church as a mausoleum to the Yorkist dynasty.
 In 1476 the church witnessed one of the most elaborate ceremonies of Edward IV's reign – the re-interment of the bodies of the king's father Richard Plantagenet, 3rd Duke of York and his younger brother Edmund, Earl of Rutland, who had been buried in a humble tomb at Pontefract.
 Father and son fell at the Battle of Wakefield on 30 December 1460.